aaalexlit/capitalbikeshare-mlops/README.md

 1. Modelling
     1. Baseline model
     1. Hyperparameter tuning using Weights and Biases Sweeps
+    1. Training the model with the best hyperparameters

 ## The project structure
 The project structure is inspired by the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) template (but not directly created from it).